-Anytime I ruminate on my life, it appears scripted.
-I am a product of many giftings and graces; a beneficiary of the many prayers of others.
+Anytime I think about my life, it appears scripted.
+I am a product of many giftings and graces; a beneficiary of many prayers by others.
 Therefore, there is nothing to be prideful about.
-It would be like taking credit for things I have very little to do with.
-In many cases, my only contribution to my life path was simply to show up.
+It would be like taking credit for things I have little to do with.
+In too many cases, my contribution to my life path was to simply show up.

-My foundational Christianity to be quite frank neither prepared me for the realities of life nor my studies as a scientist.
-The discoveries I later made about the science of creation were only made possible by a mentor’s book.
-Watching movies like Lucy sparked the thought in my head that if humans were to exercise 100% of their brain capacity, concepts like the past, present and future would become fluid and the improbable job God gave Adam to name the creatures would have been very simplistic to a brain at full capacity.
-Again, I learnt none of these in church.
+And so, my Christian foundation neither prepared me for the realities of life nor my studies as a scientist.
+The understanding I later gleaned about the science of creation came from a mentor’s book.
+Watching movies like “Lucy” inspired the thought that if humans were to exercise 100% of their brain capacity, concepts like the past, present and future would become fluid.
+The improbable task God gave Adam to name the creatures, would have been very simplistic indeed.
+But, I learnt none of these things in church.

-Looking back now, these are the lessons I can deduce from my first introduction to Christianity:
+Looking back now, these are the lessons I deduced from my first introduction to Christianity:

-1. An individual’s first introduction to God is important.
+An individual’s first introduction to God is important.
 The knowledge base of the people who teach the Bible to children is critical.
-I strongly believe that Children’s Church teachers must take a course in science and Christian apologetics to answer the curious questions of children who have access to Google and are not afraid to ask “why”.
+I strongly believe that Children’s Church teachers must take a course in science and Christian apologetics.
+This will equip them to answer the curious questions of children who have access to Google and are not afraid to ask “why”.

-2. Parents and church teachers should encourage personal curiousity about God and a personal relationship with God early.
-By the time I left Children’s Church, I had read the Bible for myself, cover-to-cover, not because anyone in church encouraged me to do so but because my siblings and I began a bible reading challenge.
+Parents and church teachers should encourage personal curiousity about God and a personal relationship with him.
+By the time I left Children’s Church, I had read the Bible for myself, cover-to-cover, not because anyone in church encouraged me to do so but, because my siblings and I began a Bible reading challenge.
 I sincerely wish someone had explained some of the concepts to me though.
-For example, I’m glad I learnt to give early but no one bothered to explain the principle of giving or sowing to me.
+For instance, I learnt to give, but no one bothered to explain the principle of giving or sowing to me.

-I believe the development of an unthinking unquestioning generation is terrible and starts from childhood.
-If children are not taught to think when they’re young, they will become inactive citizens and Christians later on.
+I believe the development of an unthinking and unquestioning generation starts from childhood.
+If children are not taught to think when they’re young, they will become inactive citizens and Christians, later on.

-The greatest competition for the minds and souls of this generation is media -online and offline.
-Music videos are rarely rated so children can watch them.
-The other day I noticed that a music video with strippers was playing in the morning.
+The greatest competition for the minds and souls in this generation is media – online and offline.
+Music videos are rarely censored, so children can watch them.
+(The other day, I noticed a music video with strippers playing in the morning.)
 This generation is being programmed by media.
-Yet, the word of God (the Logos) which is powerful media (words) is rarely adapted or deployed by Christians in contemporary forms.
+Yet, the word of God which is incredibly powerful media, is rarely deployed by Christians in contemporary forms.
 We keep making the mistake of Sunday School.
-We serve it raw with no context, proper interpretation or depth of understanding.
-The Logos, the Greek concept for God’s word incorporates an appeal to reason, yet it is watered down and turned into bulletpoints for success instead of being presented in all its glorious dimensions.
+We serve the word raw with little context, interpretation or depth.
+The Logos, the Greek concept for God’s word, incorporates an appeal to reason, yet it is mostly watered down in church and turned into success bullet-points, instead of being presented in all its glorious dimensions.
 This needs to change.

-In Part 2 of my series, I share how and why I became a committed Christian.
-I also explain how I fell in love with God’s word.
+In Part 2 of my series, I will share how and why I became a committed Christian.
+I will also explain how I fell in love with God’s word.